Kenya Legal Project (912-S1)

 The course will provide both classroom learning and fieldwork (in Kenya) to address creative problem solving to multifaceted legal issues.
 The course will expose students to the complexity of wildlife and animal cruelty legal issues when constrained by biodiversity conservation efforts, traditional values and culture, resource scarcity, ecotourism goals, institutional infrastructure limitations, poaching, and human-animal conflicts.
 The focus will be on U.S. and Kenyan law.

-The course will be open to both J.D. and LL.M. students with two days of classroom instruction at Lewis & Clark, followed by twelve days of experiential learning in Kenya.
+The course is open to J.D. and LL.M. students, as well as practicing attorneys.
+It will consist of two days of classroom instruction at Lewis & Clark, followed by twelve days of experiential learning in Kenya.
 During the first two days, the course will focus on legal issues applying to cruelty and wildlife laws in Kenya and the legal structure and framework that inform welfare and conservation efforts.

 During the field-based portion of the course in Kenya, students may meet with enforcement officials, legislative staff, legal professionals, community members, students, veterinary professionals, as well as governmental and NGO officials who will address the political, socio-economic and cultural factors affecting wildlife and animal cruelty legal issues.